-Boy Scouts and Girl Scouts organizations are among the oldest of our partners in improving habitat and and supporting outdoor recreation.
+Boy Scouts and Girl Scouts organizations are among the oldest of our partners in improving habitat and supporting outdoor recreation.
 Scout projects have improved and maintained trails, protected sensitive areas, improved shooting ranges, provided nesting habitat for birds and increased accessibility to outdoor users.

 As important as these service projects is the organizations' commitment to getting kids outdoors.
 Scouting has long encouraged a healthy relationship with the outdoors.
 Both Boy Scouts and Girl Scouts can earn advancement and awards for many different areas of natural resources stewardship or outdoor recreation activities.
 Scouts can earn awards or recognition for events like hiking, fishing, archery, shotgun and rifle shooting, canoeing and kayaking.